ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 above and has the same properties.

-The turnstile operator desugars to an anonymous context, but what if the context needs to have a name?
+The turnstile operator desugars to an anonymous context, but what if the context needs to have a identifier?
 We just need to wrap the turnstile with a named context declaration::